himanshugiripunje/Important-Projects/Dockerfile.md

 //////////////////////////

  ## docker image push to docker hub
+ - 1stly you have have dockerhub_account.
  - when building an image
  - must specify dockerhub_username -- as a part of image_name
- - must include this username in the image name
+ - must include this username in the image_name
- - format should be username/image_name
+ - format should be {username/image_name}
+ - after this we have to login via

+      - docker login

+Username: madflojo
+Password:

+after this
+--> Your password will be stored unencrypted in /root/.docker/config.json.

+- then just docker push username/image:tagname

+## Pushing to a Non-Docker-Hub Registry
+- Specifying the registry address in the tag name

+     - docker build -t registry.example.com/username/image_name

+- Log in to a non-Docker-Hub registry

+     - docker login registry.example.com

+- Use the full tag name with push

+       - docker push registry.example.com/username/image_name